ersh112356/Revive/README.md

 A few words on Revive:
 * Revive- let’s take the good parts and get rid off the complexity
-* SPA-Server based on Event Bus
+* SPA based on Event Bus
 * Messages are pushed toward the SPA via a WebSocket
 * Internal modules are communicating via internal Event Bus
 * Easy to save/restore states (we’ll get into this in details)
-* No need to pre-compilation
+* No need for a pre-compilation
 * Templates are welcome
-* Each module is realized by JQuery Widget
+* Each module is realized by a JQuery Widget
-* Open source (Apache licensee)
+* Open source (Apache license)

 Main components:
-* Postal bus (https://github.com/postaljs/postal.js), at your will, can be easily replace by others
+* Postal bus (https://github.com/postaljs/postal.js), at your will, can be easily replaced by others
 * Revive- to manage the flow of data
 * Revive- to manage the states (a light version of Redux- without all the hassle)
 * Revive- to manage the service discovery (a light version of a service discovery)